ryanrestine/PortSwigger_Labs/SQL_Injection/Lab_04_retreiving_string_data/sqli_04_notes.md

 https://0aca00fd03ddaf7281bc253a00ba00f3.web-security-academy.net/filter?category=Gifts%27union%20select%20null,null,null--
 ```

-This let's us know that there are three columns.
+This lets us know that there are three columns.

 Next, we can begin testing these columns for string data by inserting a test string.